dasuos/LinuxProgramming/README.md

 - Program like *cp* that copies a regular file that contains holes (sequence of null bytes) and also creates corresponding holes in the target file (without lseek() SEEK_DATA / SEEK_HOLE operations and truncate() / ftruncate() functions)

 **atomic-append.c**
-- Demonstration of getopt(), pread() and writev() performing gather output in program that atomically appends multiple files to a single file
+- Demonstration of pread() and writev() performing gather output in program that atomically appends multiple files to a single file

 ## Access - access
 **authentication.c**
 - Demonstration of user authentication against the shadow password file using getpwnam(), getspnam(), getpass() and crypt(), compile program with the -lcrypt option (so it is linked against the crypt library)

+## Time - time
+**time_and_timezone.c**
+- Program displaying calendar time in seconds and microseconds since Epoch, local time or current time in time zone specified in argument (example: ":Pacific/Auckland"), demonstration of gettimeofday(), time(), localtime(), asctime() and setenv() functions